notarchie/ModellingForAnimation/README.md

-bu-work
+Modelling For Animation
-This is where I shall be storing my work done at Bournemouth university.
+This is where I shall be storing my work done at Bournemouth university for my Modelling For Animation unit.
 I can also track my work and iterations through git which should hopefully serve me later on